 - 1.1 The statutory right of undertakers (utilities) to carry out works within the public highway, to provide and maintain their apparatus dates from the mid-19th century.
-There are no statutory obligations governing the position or depth at which any apparatus should be laid within the structure of a highway other than those provided under S1.8 of the Specification for the Reinstatement of Openings in Highways.
-For individual specifications and service layouts, reference should be made to the appropriate utility company. - 1.2 The legislative requirements to be adopted during the installation, repair and maintenance of apparatus in roads and streets are: - The New Roads and Street Works Act 1991, as amended by the Transport Act 2000 - Traffic Management Act 2004 - Transport (Scotland) Act 2005 - Street Works (Northern Ireland) Order 1995 - Town and Country Planning Act 1990 - Construction and Design Management Regulations 2015 - 1.3 Utility apparatus can be vulnerable to damage from works carried out in the highway.
+There are no statutory obligations governing the position or depth at which any apparatus should be laid within the structure of a highway other than those provided under S1.8 of the latest New Roads and Street Works Act (NRSWA) reinstatement specifications.
+For individual specifications and service layouts, reference should be made to the appropriate utility company. - 1.2 The legislative requirements to be adopted during the installation, repair and maintenance of apparatus in roads and streets are: - The New Roads and Street Works Act 1991, as amended by the Transport Act 2000 - Traffic Management Act 2004 - Transport (Scotland) Act 2019 - Street Works (Amendment) (Northern Ireland) Order 2007 - Town and Country Planning Act 1990 - Construction and Design Management Regulations 2015 - 1.3 Utility apparatus can be vulnerable to damage from works carried out in the highway.
 Ensuring the safety of operatives and the public is a legal requirement under the Health and Safety at Work Act.
 It is therefore in the interests of all parties to make every effort to minimise damage occurrence and effect (see Volume 3 Guidelines on the Management of Third Party Cable Ducting).
 These guidelines have been produced to assist in the planning and designing of apparatus placement within the highway and its identification when exposed.
-Additional guidance on safe excavation can be found in HSG47 Avoiding Danger from Underground Services. - 1.4 Early consultation between highway authorities, planners, architects, developers and utilities is essential to ensure that the engineering and planning requirements for installing all utility and other infrastructure are agreed upon before installation. - 1.5 For innovative street designs, the placement of electric vehicle charging points, bicycle racks and other street furniture, early consultation between all stakeholders is critical to ensure that safe and easy access to existing utility services is considered for maintenance and repair. - 1.6 On new development sites where the developer or a third party installs utility apparatus, the guidelines contained within this section for positioning and colour coding of underground apparatus should be followed.
+Additional guidance on safe excavation can be found in the Health and Safety Executive's guidance publication HSG47. - 1.4 Early consultation between highway authorities, planners, architects, developers and utilities is essential to ensure that the engineering and planning requirements for installing all utility and other infrastructure are agreed upon before installation. - 1.5 For innovative street designs, the placement of electric vehicle charging points, bicycle racks and other street furniture, early consultation between all stakeholders is critical to ensure that safe and easy access to existing utility services is considered for maintenance and repair. - 1.6 On new development sites where the developer or a third party installs utility apparatus, the guidelines contained within this section for positioning and colour coding of underground apparatus should be followed.
 Any deviation from these guidelines should be with the agreement of the prospective asset owner, and any variation to the depth of cover must permit access to all utility apparatus. - 1.7 Specialist advice should also be obtained when works are undertaken over, under or near the following: - Bridges - Trees - Within 200m of railway level crossings - Major Accident Hazard Pipelines - District Heating Networks